What is a Layout in Graphic Design?

 - Order is critical.
 Without it, there will be visual anarchy which can be caused by too many groups trying to decipher or decode the meaning of the message in a design.

 Graphic Design Layout Techniques

-There are a few techniques that enhance your design layout for it to look appealing and stand out from the rest of the designs.
+A few techniques enhance your design layout to look appealing and stand out from the rest of the designs.

-Another technique is composing structures that blend with both vertical and horizontal lines to achieve a layout with a unified look.
+Another technique is composing structures that blend vertical and horizontal lines to achieve a layout with a unified look.

 Other Additional information About an Effective Graphic Design Layout

-The main aim of a layout is both to convey messages correctly and to present information in a sequential manner allowing the essential elements to stand out.
+The main aim is to convey messages correctly and successively present information, allowing the essential elements to stand out.